TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/82387c7b-49c8-4438-b72c-e1d023fb2780?id=92211
 :label: grasple_exercise_6_2_11
 :dropdown:
-:description:  To find the the geometric multiplicities of the eigenvalues of an almost diagonal matrix $A$.
+:description:  To find the geometric multiplicities of the eigenvalues of an almost diagonal matrix $A$.

 ::::::